One of the big drawbacks of translating web content is that it’s never a one-time thing.

 Weglot for example has API connections with leading neural machine translation providers DeepL, Google Translate, and Microsoft that instantly translate your source language into more than 100 different languages.
 This keeps your localization process moving so you’re no longer slowed down by manual translation processes as it can literally translate millions of words instantly.

-These translations can then my managed within a translation management system (TMS), where the next step of continuous translation takes place.
+These translations can then be managed within a translation management system (TMS), where the next step of continuous translation takes place.

 Involve human translators